deadsnakes/python3.6/README.rst

 to find out more.
 On macOS and Cygwin, the executable is called ``python.exe``;
 elsewhere it's just ``python``.

+If you are running on macOS with the latest updates installed, make sure to install openSSL or some other SSL software along with Homebrew or another package manager.
+If issues persist, see https://devguide.python.org/setup/#macos-and-os-x for more information.

 On macOS, if you have configured Python with ``--enable-framework``, you should use ``make frameworkinstall`` to do the installation.
 Note that this installs the Python executable in a place that is not normally on your PATH,